Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 It was his way of teaching Zeno that the things and responsibilities we carry can suddenly get destroyed, but this should not make us fear the judgments of others.

-The incident also cured Zeno of his self-consciousness.
+The incident cured Zeno of his overbearing self-complex.

-But while learning the philosophical ways from Crates, Zeno was prudent enough not to take up his brazenness.
-He lived more like a traditional Athenian, respecting the norms of society while refusing to compromise his principles.
+But Zeno was prudent enough not to take up the brazenness of Crates while learning his philosophical ways.
+He lived like a traditional Athenian, respecting social norms, without compromising his principles.

 Under Crates, he wrote a book called Republic.
-Donald Robertson, the author of How to Think Like a Roman Emperor, writes in Stoic Politics And The Republic of Zeno:
+Donald Robertson, the author of How to Think Like a Roman Emperor, writes:

 …the Republic of Zeno was perhaps the most important early Stoic text and depicts a Utopian political state.

-Unfortunately, none of Zeno’s writings, including Republic, exist today.
-His life and teachings were chronicled later by Diogenes Laertius in his The Lives and Opinions of Eminent Philosophers.
+Unfortunately, none of Zeno’s writings exist today.
+His life and teachings were later chronicled by Diogenes Laertius in his The Lives and Opinions of Eminent Philosophers.

 Zeno also learned from Stilpo of the Megarian school of philosophy.
-From him, Zeno learned the worst fault in one’s life was saying ‘Yes’ too quickly to any request, and to do so would make a person give away his peace of mind.
+He taught Zeno that the worst mistake is to say ‘Yes’ too quickly to any request, as it makes that person give away his peace of mind.

 His other teachers were Diodorus Cronus, Philo, Xenocrates, and later his successor Polemo who headed the Academy.